Pilgrim Social Action

 Pilgrim’s Social Action hosts monthly events that allow our congregation to make a difference in the challenges created by privilege and inequality.

-Monthly activities include: Donations collected from our generous congregation are distributed to local partner organizations.
+These monthly activities include: Donations collected from our generous congregation are distributed to local partner organizations.
 On the first Sunday of each month, nonperishable food is collected for the food pantry at Greater Birmingham Ministries.
-Every third Sunday, snacks and drinks (and periodically hygiene items) are collected and packed in bags for distribution to the homeless through Highland United Methodist Church.
-Thank you Brian Bland and Eric Nelson for your help with snack bags.
+Every third Sunday, snacks and drinks and hygiene items are collected and packed in bags for distribution to the homeless through Highland United Methodist Church.
+Thank you Brian Bland and Eric Nelson for your leadership with snack bags.
 On the second Friday of each month, Pilgrim prepares dinner for the men at Firehouse Shelter.
-Thank you Ralph Grady and John Williams for spearheading this program.
+Thank you John Williams for spearheading this program.